 \section{Acknowledgments}

-This work is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the B.C.
+This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the B.C.
 Knowledge Development Fund (BCKDF), the Canada Foundation for Innovation (CFI) and the SiEPICfab consortium.
-We would also like to thank Dr. Kashif Masud Awan for his initial work on the fabrication process development, Prof. Edmond Cretu for the AFM access and the staff of the Stewart Blusson Quantum Matter Institute’s Advanced Nanofabrication Facility for their assistance.
-Finally we would like to thank Prof. Kristin Schleich for her encouragement to pursue the project and her helpful advice.
+We would also like to thank Dr. Kashif Masud Awan for his initial work on the fabrication process development, Professor Edmond Cretu for the AFM access, and the staff of the Stewart Blusson Quantum Matter Institute’s Advanced Nanofabrication Facility for their assistance.
+Finally, we would like to thank Professor Kristin Schleich for her encouragement to pursue the project and her helpful advice.